Differentially Private Graph Coloring: Experiments

+For synthetic experiments, we consider both Erdős–Rényi random graphs and Barabási-Albert scale-free networks ~\cite{albert2002statistical}.
+Erdős–Rényi graphs are generated as $G(n,p)$, where $n$ is the number of vertices and $p$ is the probability of an edge existing between any pair of vertices.
+Barabási-Albert graphs are generated with $n$ vertices and attachment parameter $m$, where each newly added vertex connects to $m$ existing vertices according to preferential attachment.

-Each experiment, i.e., one instance of an algorithm with a specific combination of parameters ($epsilon$ for private algorithms) and a specific dataset, is repeated $30$ times and reported by the averages of the statistics.
+Each experiment, i.e., one instance of an algorithm with a specific combination of parameters ($\epsilon$ for private algorithms) and a specific dataset, is repeated $30$ times and reported by the averages of the statistics.
+The error bars in the graphs represent standard deviation of the metric over 30 runs.
+Each repetition is also seeded for reproducibility.
 We note that the repeat of experiments is purely for the evaluation of performance.
 In practice, multiple invocations of private algorithms incur additional privacy costs, scaling linearly to the number of invocations~\cite{dwork:fttcs14} for pure DP.
 Note that the only effect of $\epsilon$ for both (\textsc{CRSV}) and (Non-private) is on the palette size, only in Algorithm~\ref{alg:dp-exp} and~\ref{alg:dp-exp-threshold} does the performance of the algorithm depend on $\epsilon$ directly.
-When using the original threshold value calculating by \ref{alg:dp-exp-threshold}, We also scaled our theoretical threshold of \ref{alg:dp-exp-threshold} by a factor of 0.25, note that this does not effect the privacy guarantees of the algorithm, but does negatively impact its max defectiveness guarantees.
+When using the original threshold value calculating by Algorithm~\ref{alg:dp-exp-threshold}, we also scaled our theoretical threshold of Line 4 by a factor of 0.1 for all SNAP graphs, and a factor of 0.3 for all synthetic graphs.
+Note that this does not effect the privacy guarantees of the algorithm, but increases vertex recoloring, meaning Theorem \ref{thrm:exp-util} no longer applies.
+Because our analysis is based on a worst-case scenario (specifically, graphs that are highly dense and exhibit a relatively uniform degree distribution) and the graphs used in our experiments do not satisfy these assumptions, we adjusted the algorithm's recoloring threshold to better reflect the characteristics of the evaluated datasets and improve empirical performance.